Rishi443/ConversionPilot/README.md

 - This React application is built using [create-react-app](https://create-react-app.dev/).
 - It uses [Chakra UI](https://chakra-ui.com/)
-- The application is generated in JavaScript.
+- The application is generated in [TypeScript](https://www.typescriptlang.org/).

 ## Pre-requisites